 When should you change the brake pads on your 1989 Honda Accord?
 It depends on you and your driving style.
 In general, brake pads last from 30,000 to 40,000 miles.
 If you drive mostly on the highway and tend to brake smoothly (as opposed to slamming on the brakes), your brake pads may last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 Your brake pad replacement timeline also depends on the type of brake pads you have installed on your Accord.
 Some brake pad materials last longer than others.
 Luckily, Firestone Complete Auto Care offers Honda Accord brake pad replacements, coupons on brake services, and a limited Lifetime Parts Warranty on brake pads.
 Brake checks and brake pad replacements are pretty common for us, and we only use brake parts that meet or exceed Honda's standards.

 Your Honda Accord engine may be strong and reliable.
-One that's ready to get you to 200,000 miles and beyond.
+One that can outlast the 170,000-mile mark.
 But if you can’t stop it, it’s as good as scrap metal.
 Don't wait if you're experiencing brake squeaks or a loss of braking power.
 Safe driving is difficult when your brakes are anything but their best.
 Plus, ignoring your brake problems can result in more damage and higher brake repair bills.
 For example, if you drive with completely worn out brake pads, your rotors might start to warp, and this metal-to-metal friction shortens the life of otherwise healthy brake components.
 Our technicians work to prevent more brake damage.
 Go to your local Firestone Complete Auto Care for 1989 Honda Accord brake repairs.
 Our brake repair services include brake pad/shoe removal and replacement, rotor/drum resurfacing, brake fluid exchange/bleeding, and brake caliper and wheel cylinder installation.
 Schedule a brake service and repair appointment for your Honda Accord.